vippsas/vipps-checkout/ISSUE_TEMPLATE.md

 BEFORE YOU SUBMIT AN ISSUE

 Almost all requests we get are already covered in the technical documentation.
-Please check the FAQs (Frequently Asked Questions), or use the search functionality at https://developer.vippsmobilepay.com.
+Please check the Knowledge base, or use the search functionality at https://developer.vippsmobilepay.com.

 If you cannot find the answer please send an email to developer@vippsmobilepay.com with all relevant information: